In this chapter we'll discuss how to create your own Cocos2d-X project files from scratch for iOS, Mac, Android and Windows.

 What will you need to follow along?

-The iOS and Mac sections assert that you have a Mac computer and have already installed a stable release of Xcode with the iOS SDK.
+The iOS and Mac sections assert that you have a Mac computer and have already installed a stable release of Xcode.
 Xcode is a free development environment by Apple and much preferred by many a developer.

 Keep in mind that Xcode, Visual Studio, Eclipse and even Cocos2d-X are updated often.
 There are new options, build settings and sometimes UI elements have been rearranged.
-If you run into any significant snags, just be a go-getter, solve your riddle and let us all know the new answer in the comments.
+If you run into any problems, please let us know how you solved them in the comments.

 According to a recent survey we took, iOS is the most popular deployment target for Cocos2d-X developers, with Android coming in a close second.
 So that's where we'll start.